joiellantero/auto-create-django-project/README.md

   ```
   - here's a sample `FILEPATH` that saves the project on your desktop:  `/Users/<your-mac-username>/Desktop`

-- install the requirements by doing `pip install -r requirements.txt`
+- open up a terminal and navigate to where you cloned the repo then install the requirements by running `pip install -r requirements.txt`.

 - move `setup.py`, `.auto.sh`, `.env` to your home directory, i.e., the directory containing your Applications folder, Desktop, Documents, etc
   - `Macintosh HD` > `Users` > `<your-mac-username>`